Yorkshire (East Riding)

 The present Minster is the fourth to stand on the site.
 Construction was begun in 1220 and not completed until 1475.
 Its principal features are the magnificent West Front, massive central tower and an area of medieval stained glass which probably exceeds that found in the rest of England combined.
 For these and other features, the official guide books should be consulted.

 The excellent exhibition in the Undercroft provides such evidence as there is of the early history of the church in York.
-The present outline of the Minster stands on a corner of the former Roman basilica and its foundations can be seen here.
+The present outline of the Minster stands on a corner of the former Roman basilica, whose foundations can still be seen here.
 There is also a Roman culvert still carrying a stream of water into the River Ouse.
 Nothing remains of Edwin's church, which was probably made of wood, but it is not stretching the imagination too far to assume that it was in these waters that Edwin and his followers were baptised.
 There is also a dried-up well which is sometimes taken as the traditional site of baptism.
 The exhibition includes Saxon crosses and gravestones and even the base of a Roman column from a fourth century building on the site.
 The Undercroft also reveals the massive concrete buttresses used to underpin the central tower when it was found to be in danger of collapse in the 1960s.

 A few years after Edwin's conversion, Christianity in Northumbria suffered a severe setback.
 At the Battle of Hatfield Chase in 633, Edwin was defeated and killed by the combined armies of two pagan kings, Penda and Cadwalla.
 Paulinus had to flee back to Kent with Ethelburga and her children.
 However the new faith had not been extinguished.
 Bishops and archbishops of York are listed on a board at the west end of the Minster.
 After Eborius in 314, the next three were Paulinus (627-633), Chad (664-669) and Wilfrid (669-677).
 These were energetic men whose labours took them to many parts of England.
 After the flight of Paulinus, there was an interval with no bishop until Wilfrid was appointed to succeed him, but he was away for so long being consecrated that Chad stepped in to fill the gap.
 During his period of office, Wilfrid was involved in a long dispute to change the centre of his diocese from Lindisfarne to York.